hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

 -------------------------

 In some cases, the metadata can be out of sync with the Postgres schema.
-For example, when a new column has been added or an enum type was extended via ``psql``.
+For example, when a new column has been added to a table via an external tool such as ``psql``.

 .. rst-class:: api_tabs
 .. tabs::